Poomon001/day-trader/README.md

 # Nightrader [![test](https://github.com/bhavanvir/day-trader/actions/workflows/main.yml/badge.svg?branch=main)](https://github.com/bhavanvir/day-trader/actions/workflows/main.yml)

 Nightrader is a robust stock trading platform built on microservices architecture.
-We leverage Docker for orchestration, Go and Gin-Gonic for the backend API, PostgreSQL for our database, and React with Daisy UI and TailwindCSS for the frontend.
+We leverage Docker for orchestration, Go and Gin-Gonic for the backend, REST API and RabbitMQ for service communication, PostgreSQL and MongoDB for our database, React with Daisy UI and TailwindCSS for the frontend, and Newman and JMeter for API and load testing.
 ## Services

 - **Engine** (Port `8585`): Implements the matching engine, which processes buy and sell orders using a Pro Rata algorithm.